qteatime/kate/docs/source/user/manual/security/privacy.rst

    This includes things like what cartridges were installed, what permissions were granted, and similar changes to Kate's database.
 Logs are subject to the retention you specify in ``Settings -> Audit log``.

+**Developer profiles**
+  If you've created a developer profile in the console to publish your own Kate cartridges, then the developer data is stored only locally in your device.
+You can manage it in ``Settings -> For developers``.

+**Public and private keys**
+  Kate stores public keys of developers whose cartridges you've trusted before, and it can store your own public and private keys if you've created a developer profile.
+Private keys are always stored encrypted with your store's password and never leave your device.
+You can manage your keys in ``Settings -> Secure key store``.

 You can erase all data Kate has stored locally and reset the console by going to ``Settings -> Diagnostics & Recovery`` and using the ``Delete all data``